-Applicants for post-A-level languages will also take an at-interview written assessment in College, based on a short text in English that we will supply.
+Applicants for post-A-level languages will also take a written language assessment in College while at interview, based on a short text in English that we will supply.
 This hour-long assessment is designed to assess writing skills in a foreign language, the ability to understand an intellectual argument, and to write in English.
 No special preparation or prior knowledge is required.
-Applicants for Russian from scratch will be assessed for language aptitude in interview.
-Applicants for other languages will read a short text in the language before their interview, for discussion with the interviewers.
+For applicants to study a language from scratch, the hour-long assessment will assess aptitude for language learning and ability to understand an intellectual argument, writing in English.
+No special preparation or prior knowledge is required.

 Where can I find out more?

 Further Information on this course is available on the University website.